The Method 1 is to use the

 Where properties are mentioned below, links are provided to their descriptions.

-Please take the time to review the descriptions of any properties
+Please take the time to review the descriptions of any properties which are modified.

 In many cases, there are further details on their usage which are not mentioned here.